elyra-ai/examples/component-catalog-connectors/build-a-custom-connector.md

 ### Update the user documentation

-A connector should include documentation that enables users to install and uninstall the connector and configure the connector in Elyra.
+A connector should include documentation that informs users how to: install and uninstall the connector, configure the connector, and any other important information you wish to relay to the user.

 1. Customize the `README.md` in the `connector-template` directory